cnj-digital/seotamic/README.md

+# Version 3 in development

+A new version with better headless support and some other improvements is being developed.
+Do not use untagged versions since they are not stable.

+Backwards compatibility is not guaranteed.

+Documentation is not up to date.

 # Seotamic - Statamic SEO Addon

 Statmic v3 only.
 Automatically adds a SEO tab to all your collection entries where you can fine tune SEO for every entry.